 How Affiliate Programs Work

-When you register for an affiliate program, you will receive a unique affiliate ID.
-Whenever you place a link to the products or service that you’re promoting, this link will include your unique ID.
+When you register for an affiliate program, you will receive an affiliate link with a unique affiliate ID.
+Wherever you place a link to the products or service that you’re promoting, this link will include your unique ID.

 This means that when the visitors click on those links they are automatically tracked, which allows the merchant to know that you are the affiliate responsible for the sale.